Source: Mollie Gillen's The Founders of Australia

 Mary Humphries was known in London as “Hell-Fire Moll”.
 She was transported after she assaulted a young man until he cried.
 They accused her of stealing 23s 6d which was found in her chimney.

+Will Parish was transported for threatening a man with a pistol in an attempted but unsuccessful robbery.
 David Lankey was a young tailor sent on an errand by his father, when he was accused of the theft of a handkerchief.
 Even in the colony he continued his tailoring work, becoming known for his expertise.
 Apparently by this time he was regarded as “respectable” and useful.

 Photograph: R N Dalkin